chenjianxing1/RestartSQP/README.md

 * `cmake ..`

-All dependencies are switched off by default, to enable a solver that is installed on your system,
+All dependencies are switched off by default, except for Ipopt, to enable a solver that is installed on your system,
-append the flag `-D$Solvername$=ON`, e.g., `cmake -DIpopt=ON -DGurobi=ON -DCplex=ON ..`.
+append the flag `-D$Solvername$=ON`, e.g., `cmake -DGurobi=ON -DCplex=ON ..`.

 Note: To build an Xcode project append `-G Xcode` to the command above